 At an additional cost, you can organize a pony or mechanical bull ride, feed the petting zoo animals and enjoy food & drinks from the snack shack.

 Willis Farm in Snowflake plays host to a pumpkin patch fall festival that has a ton on offer.
-It’s open for the entirety of October and pumpkins go for 45 cents per pound.
+It’s open from the 24th of September and for the entirety of October and pumpkins go for 50 cents per pound.

 Among the activities on offer are two different mazes, a train ride, a game zone, and laser tag.
 Plus, there are haunt nights that occur on Saturdays in October if you’re looking for an eerie experience.

-Having been closed in 2020, Rocker 7 Farm Patch in Buckeye will be open this fall.
+Having been closed in 2020, Rocker 7 Farm Patch in Buckeye re-opened in 2022.
 Grab a wagon as you go in search of your perfect pumpkin for Halloween in their pumpkin patch.
 They also have many fun family activities to take part in and create a lifetime of memories.

 This includes a hayride, crop maze, sunflowers, petting zoo, hay pyramid, tractor tire playground, and a jumping pillow.